Life Support Technician

 Collaborate with a passionate Zoo Crew in San Antonio

 Choosing where to start and grow your career has a major impact on your professional and personal life, so it’s equally important you know that the place you choose to work at, and its leaders, will support and guide you.
-With a diversity of passionate people and like-minded conservationists, San Antonio Zoo is a place where you can collaborate with others securing a future for wildlife.
+With a diversity of passionate people and like-minded conservationists, San Antonio Zoo is a place where you can collaborate with others to secure a future for wildlife.

 The Impact You’ll Make in this Role